-Included in the \$522.7 million of total cash and investments is \$266.1 million in cash that was transferred by the Corporation's trustee to a separate account on March 31, 2008 in order to meet the Corporation's April 1, 2008 debt service payment.
+Included in the \$534.7 million of total cash and investments is \$282.5 million in investments that was transferred by the Corporation's trustee to a separate account on March 31, 2009 in order to meet the Corporation's April 1, 2009 debt service payment of \$281.3 million.
+Although, historically, cash rather than investments has been transferred, it was financially beneficial at March 31, 2009 to transfer investments rather than cash.
 Pursuant to the Corporation's General Bond Resolution, the Corporation's trustee must transfer required debt service funds to a separate account on the business day preceding a debt service payment date.